(New with tags - 300 USD)

-A handlebar bag is simply a bag to store your goods.
-Bicycle handle bags come in different sizes and are attaches to your handlebars, so you can access things quickly and easily while you are out on the road.
+A bicycle handlebar bag is simply a bag to store your goods.
+Bicycle handle bags come in different sizes and are attached to your handlebars, so you can access things quickly and easily while you are out on the road.
 They come in various sizes.
-Some of them have one main pocket; some of them have two, three or even four pockets.
+Some of them have one main pocket; some of them have two, three, or even four pockets.
 There are various other features that each different handlebar bag has.

 Did you know...?

 Did you know that some handlebar bags come with flaps that are automatically closed by air resistance?

 This means as long as you're pedaling, the bag will stay closed.
 You don't have to worry about your belongings falling out, meaning you can squeeze extra stuff into your bag with full peace of mind.